 - The proposal could be deemed not convincing and/or unworkable and require revisions or a new proposal.
 Any required revisions should be communicated to the student in written form.
 The proposal should be revised and re-submitted within two weeks.

 Students will present a portion of their IRP/IRCP during the mandatory Research II course (Winter Term), with the schedule to be determined by the course instructor.

 The final version of the IRP/IRCP should be submitted to the advisory committee by July 30.
 After submission, and within a reasonable time frame, the advisory committee will assign a PAS/FAI (Pass/Fail) grade to the IRP/IRCP and provide the student with comments supporting the evaluation, and report the grade to email@example.com .
-There is no formal oral defense of the IRP/IRCP.
+There is no formal oral defence of the IRP/IRCP.